donaldwuid/unreal_source_explained/main/rendering_resource.md

 Note that the lightmap shader resources is recored in a "uniform buffer", which records resource "handle"s, not the resource data, see the image below,

 ![](assets/LightmapResourceClusterBuffer.png)

+After the uniform buffer pointer is collected, `FUniformLightMapPolicy::GetPixelShaderBindings()` add them into the shader binding with *Shader Parameter* as the key.

 The actual lightmap shader parameter is decaled as below([link](https://github.com/EpicGames/UnrealEngine/blob/948dcc11a7aec7a3d4a5a75ce96d56cbdcb45390/Engine/Source/Runtime/Engine/Public/SceneManagement.h#L666)),
 ```c++